philmcm/arm-vagrant/README.md

 # Vagrant Environment for Arm development

-Provided as-is.
+Provided "as is".
 Use at own risk.

+## Installation Prerequisites

+- VirtualBox on your preferred platform.
+- Vagrant.

+Vagrant will take care of the rest!

 ## Installation Instructions